Choosing a Router Table

 To maintain rigidity, a full-sized MDF router table top should be at least 1" thick.
 It also should be surfaced on both sides with a material that provides easy sliding and prevents surface wear.
 Many MDF and particle board tables are surfaced with melamine, which provides basic protection and is slippery enough for easy stock feeding.

-Some better MDF tables are surfaced with high-pressure laminate (HPL), a much hardier material.
+Some better MDF tables are surfaced with high-pressure laminate (HPL) Router Table Top, a much hardier material.
 HPL is made from several layers of phenolic resin-impregnated kraft paper topped with a scratch resistant melamine surface.
 HPL is thicker and stronger than a single layer of melamine and provides considerably greater impact resistance.
 An MDF router table top surfaced on both sides with HPL is also more likely to remain flat throughout its life.

-A step up from MDF is solid phenolic resin.
+A step up from MDF is a solid Phenolic Resin Router Table Top.
 Naturally rigid and tough, solid phenolic sheet material is an excellent choice for a router table surface.
-Phenolic resin table tops are impervious to moisture, offer extremely high impact resistance and are virtually guaranteed to retain their original dimensions and flatness throughout their service-life.
+Phenolic router table tops are impervious to moisture, offer extremely high impact resistance and are virtually guaranteed to retain their original dimensions and flatness throughout their service-life.
 Their durability, lightness, rigidity and dimensional stability make them worthy of consideration, even for shops where they will receive heavy use.

 What's the best material for a router table top?
 As tool manufacturers have known all along, very little beats a hefty cast iron surface for flatness, stability and durability.
 Cast iron also has the mass to absorb vibration from tool motors and other moving parts.
-If you use your router table on a daily basis or even if you just want the utmost in accuracy and durability, investing in a router table with a cast iron top is worth serious consideration.
+If you use your router table on a daily basis or even if you just want the utmost in accuracy and durability, investing in a cast iron router table top is worth serious consideration.

 If you're planning to use your router both in and out of the table, you'll want to consider how much work is involved in getting the router mounted.
 Even if you plan to leave your router in the table permanently, the initial setup shouldn't take hours.
 Check to see whether the router table you are considering makes installation and removal of the router easy.